Art, Craft & Design

-There is an opportunity to complete a one week work placement in the summer term.
+There is an opportunity to complete a one-week work placement in the summer term.
 Throughout the academic year there will be several day trips to galleries, artist studios and city visits to gather and practise your observation recording techniques.
 Some will be enriching, but for those that are compulsory, travel costs will be met by The Sixth Form.
-Workshops are run every Wednesday afternoon offering a range of enrichment activities including: Hand and machine stitch; 3D workshops; Paper-making; Mixed media art, craft & design.
+On Wednesday afternoons the Art, Craft and Design department offers a range of enrichment activities including:

 Links with other Subjects: